Osborne 1: Competition

 The computer was widely imitated as several other computer companies began offering low-priced portable computers with bundled software.
 The Osborne's popularity was surpassed by the similar Kaypro II; which has a larger, 9 in CRT that can display 80 characters on 24 lines, and double density floppies that can store twice as much data.
 Osborne Computer Corporation was unable to effectively respond to Kaypro until after 8-bit, CP/M-based computers were obsolete.

-In 1981, IBM released the IBM PC, which is significantly more powerful and expandable.
+In August of 1981, IBM released the IBM PC, which is significantly more powerful and expandable.
 Following the release of the IBM-compatible Compaq Portable in 1983, the market for CP/M computers shrank and Osborne was unable to compete.